Skip to content

 OllamaOLLAMA_URL

-Credentials and settings live in the database, not in loose files:
+Credentials and settings live in bazilion.db, not loose config.json or secrets.enc files:

-• secrets — AES-256-GCM envelopes, one row per env-var-shaped key.
-The encryption key is derived from the bootstrap token in auth.json.
-This guards against accidental exposure (a cat’d dump, a screenshare), not against a full filesystem read.
+• secrets stores AES-256-GCM envelopes, one row per env-var-shaped key.
+The key is derived from the bootstrap token in auth.json.
+This protects against accidental exposure, not an attacker who can read both files.

-The daemon gates every route with a single bearer-token check.
+Every protected route uses the same token table.
 The bootstrap token in auth.json is minted on first run and cannot be revoked.
-Mint and manage additional tokens with:
+Additional tokens:

 Terminal window